 What is Ethical Wildlife Tourism?

-Ethical wildlife tourism allows people to observe and enjoy animals without harm to their welfare or environment.
-When done right, the community and the visitor benefit from the experience and the animals are supported and live a natural life.
+Ethical wildlife tourism allows people to enjoy animals without endangering their welfare or environment.
+When done right, the community and the visitor benefit, and the animals are free to live a natural life.
 How can you tell if the experience you’re considering is ethical?
 Are the animals healthy?
 Well fed?
 Are they free to express their natural behaviors?
 What is the purpose of the activity?

 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these links.
 Items linked have been reviewed and are recommended.
 See DISCLOSURE